richwellman/crewAI-examples/Notebooks/db-docs/checked_table_documentation.md

 | listed_in     | TEXT     | Genres of the show, categorizing it into different types (e.g., Drama, Comedy, Documentary).        |
 | description   | TEXT     | Brief description summarizing the plot or premise of the show.                                     |

+### Importance of Each Column:
+- **show_id**: Essential for uniquely identifying each show.
+- **type**: Determines the nature of the content, helping users filter results.
+- **title**: Provides the name of the show for reference.
+- **director**: Identifies the creative mind behind the show, which can influence audience interest.
+- **cast**: Lists the actors involved, allowing fans to find works of their favorite performers.
+- **country**: Indicates the origin of the show, which may affect cultural context.
+- **date_added**: Useful for tracking new additions to Netflix over time.
+- **release_year**: Important for distinguishing between classic and contemporary shows.
+- **rating**: Guides viewers on age appropriateness.
+- **duration**: Helps in understanding the commitment required to watch a show.
+- **listed_in**: Facilitates genre-based searches.
+- **description**: Offers a synopsis to help viewers decide if they want to watch.

 ## Examples:

 | show_id | type     | title                               | director                    | cast                                                                                                                             | country               | date_added       | release_year | rating | duration      | listed_in                              | description                                                                                                                                                           |